 - Heat an electric skillet or griddle over medium-low heat (around 300 °F if measuring with an infrared temperature gun).
 Spray the surface with a bit of canola oil spray, then add a pat of butter to melt and sizzle.

 - Place 2 to 4 English muffin rings on the griddle close to the heat source.
-Use a large cookie scoop to portion out about ¼ cup of the batter.
+Use an extra large cookie scoop to portion out about ¼ cup of the batter.
 Don’t overfill the rings.
 Cook the crumpets until the tops look dry and pockmarked with small bubbles, about 5 minutes.

 - Carefully flip the crumpets over, then remove.
 Be careful - the rings are hot if you use your fingers.
 The rings should slide right off, but you might have to poke at the crumpets a bit to loosen them.